Constance Cox (interpreter)

-Biography
+Early life and education

-She was born to Thomas and Margaret Hankin in Hazelton, B.C., and was considered, despite her mixed ancestry, the first white child born in that community.
+She was born to Thomas and Margaret Hankin in Hazelton, British Columbia, and was considered, despite her mixed ancestry, the first white child born in that community.
 She was baptised by William Ridley, Bishop of the Church of England's Caledonia (northern B.C.) diocese.
 Her father, Thomas Hankin, sponsored a $3,000 (Cdn) potlatch feast to present the infant Constance to the large population of Gitksans who had come to live at Hazelton.
 Hankin, a former Hudson's Bay Company employee, had founded Hazelton on his English godmother's legacy, built a store there, and also provided founding investments in the cannery communities of Inverness, and Port Essington, B.C.
 Margaret Hankin was Tlingit on her mother's side, while her father was an HBC employee.
 Margaret spoke seven different First Nations languages and passed much of this profiency on to Constance.
 (Later, Margaret remarried, to Captain R. E. Loring, Indian Agent at Hazelton.)

+Career

 While serving as Hazelton police interpreter in the trial of three Gitksans arrested in a near-battle between settler miners and Gitksans at Hazelton, Constance met a telegraphist named Eddie R. Cox, whom she married.